poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

     "accessToken": "eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJ0ZXN0X3VzZXJuYW1lIiwiaWF0IjoxNjgxNTQ2ODg2LCJleHAiOjE2ODE2MzMyODZ9.NvMtcFWM3t1dHQa2hFrp_4HA6fRkYARyAq6ZJtPq6hIrUuetsmizZj4j-YZuj1WHMnmJImCYSZCAdrLLAZyMSg",
     "tokenType": "Bearer"
 }

-- From now on log in use the following test account already inserted in the db:

-  body: {
-  "username" = "username"
-  "password" = "password"
-  }

 Take note of the generated bear token, which could be different than that of this example.